jjam912/note_utility/RULES.md

 ## Use of Headings in Quiz:

 Headings help you decide which group of notes you want to study.
-If you only want to study a single chapter out of many, then you can simply select that chapter to quiz yourself on without worrying about the other notes.
+If you only want to study a single chapter out of many, then you can simply select that chapter (heading) to quiz yourself on without worrying about the other notes.

+In this case, Notes that you marked as correct or incorrect are kind of like their own heading - if you want to quiz only on the terms that you marked as incorrect, you can select that "heading."

 ## Options:

 Several options are available to help you customize your quizzing session.
 Among them include:

-* Randomization
+* Randomization or chronological order
 * Custom formatting of question and answer
 * Selecting specific headings to study from
 * Tracking of correct and incorrect answers